Board of Directors

 South Vancouver Island · Region 2

 She is dedicated to collaborative leadership that uplifts the voices of people around her and strives to highlight the knowledge and experience of voices who are most often silent or silenced.
 As a woman with mixed ancestry, she recognizes her heritage as Black Nova Scotian, Acadian settler and honours distant roots in Mi’kmaq communities.
-She is grateful to sit on the Board of Directors for EVA BC and support in the effort to end gander-based violence in the province.
+She is grateful to sit on the Board of Directors for EVA BC and support in the effort to end gender-based violence in the province.

 Donalda Beeson